 All scary talk aside, VPNs can also handle less serious matters, giving you a smoother streaming experience.
 Using a VPN while streaming prevents your ISP from targeting you for throttling since your activity is hidden whenever you connect.

 Throttling is a technique ISPs use to ease congestion during busy periods.
 By putting temporary limits on your bandwidth, it frees up more data across the network.
 ISPs tend to throttle the most data-heavy activities, such as streaming, gaming, and torrenting.
-However, using a VPN allows you to stream anytime without these restrictions that are detrimental to your picture quality.
+However, using a VPN allows private streaming from anywhere without delays caused by ISPs.

 Avoid Online Surveillance